open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

 .. function:: String CoreServices::getGUIVersion()

-    Returns the version of the host application as a string.
+    :returns: The version of the host application as a string.
 This can be useful if certain aspects of a plugin's functionality requires a minimum version of the GUI.

 .. function:: File CoreServices::getDefaultUserSaveDirectory()

-    Returns a Juce :code:`File` object that specifies the location where files are saved by default (typically in the "Documents" directory).
+    :returns: A Juce :code:`File` object that specifies the location where files are saved by default (typically in the "Documents" directory).
 This is useful if a plugin needs to save custom data files.

 .. function:: File CoreServices::getSavedStateDirectory()

-    Returns a Juce :code:`File` object that specifies the location where the GUI's configuration files are stored.
+    :returns: A Juce :code:`File` object that specifies the location where the GUI's configuration files are stored.
 This is useful if a plugin needs to save a custom settings file (although it's recommended to use the GUI's built-in XML settings file whenever possible).

 .. function:: void CoreServices::saveRecoveryConfig()

     Triggers the GUI to save the recovery configuration file (:code:`recoveryConfig.xml`).
-This file is re-generated automatically whenever the signal chain is updated, but a plugin may wish to re-generate it when its internal parameters have changed, so these can be re-loaded in the event of a crash.
+This file is re-generated automatically whenever the signal chain is updated, but a plugin may wish to re-generate it when its internal parameters have changed, so these can be properly re-loaded in the event of a crash.

 .. function:: void CoreServices::updateSignalChain(GenericEditor* editor)

     Updates all processors downstream of the specified :code:`GenericEditor`.
-This should be used whenever a plugin adds or remove continuous, spike, or event channels, or changes the properties of these channels (such as their name or other metadata).
+This should be called whenever a plugin adds or remove continuous, spike, or event channels, or changes the properties of these channels (such as their name or other metadata).

     :param editor: A pointer to the editor of the processor that has been modified.